dabblelab/building-discord-bots-with-twilio-autopilot/README.md

 ## Course Outline

-The goal of this course is to create a Discord bot that lets users get answers to frequently asked questions from within a Discord server.
-Twilio Autopilot will provide the AI for answering the questions, and Replit.com will be used to host code for proxying requests between Discord and Autopilot.
-So, at a high level, there are five parts to this course.
+The course walks through building a **Discord** bot that lets users get answers to frequently asked questions. **Twilio Autopilot** provides the AI for answering the questions, and **Replit.com** is used to host the bot code and for proxying requests between Discord and Autopilot.

+At high level, there are five topics that are covered.

 1. Creating a Twilio Autopilot FAQ bot
-2. Creating a Discord server
+2. Setting up a Discord server
-3. Creating a Discord bot application
+3. Configuring a Discord bot application and bot user
-4. Authorization bot accesss to the Discord server
+4. Authorization bot accesss to a Discord server
-5. Creating a bot handler service
+5. Creating a bot handler service using replit.com

 ### Creating a Twilio Autopilot FAQ bot
 - Login at [twilio.com](https://twilio.com)